Non-Markovianity of $2K-B$ and a degeneration: Introduction

 We define some notations that are widely used throughout.

-\textbf{Basic notations and distributions.} For a random variable $U$ taking values in $\mathbb{R}^d$, with a probability density with respect to Lebesgue measure on $\mathbb{R}^d$, we denote that probability density function by $f_U$.
+\textbf{Basic notation and distribution.} For a random variable $U$ taking values in $\mathbb{R}^d$ with a probability density with respect to Lebesgue measure on $\mathbb{R}^d$, we denote that probability density function by $f_U$.
 Similarly, for two random variables $U$ and $V$ both taking values in Euclidean spaces (not necessarily of the same dimension), the notation $f_{U \mid V=v}(\cdot)$ is used to denote a regular conditional probability density of $U$ given $V=v$.